The Caldon Canal is named after the village of Caldon (or Cauldon) but doesn't go within three miles of it.

 The short inclined plane leading into Froghall Wharf was used by both the third and fourth lines.

-The system used was different from the other inclines but worked on similar principles.
+The track layout was different but worked on the same principles.

 The incline was relatively shallow by the standards of the 1804 line but was steep by the standards of the 1847 replacement.